WTCB420/discordReportBot/README.md

 - ## Create Discord Application
 I don't really wanna host this for more people than me, so you'll need to create your own discord application and use this python app to run it.
 [This](https://www.geeksforgeeks.org/discord-bot-in-python/#) is a good tutorial on how to make a discord app.
+- ## Enable Bot Permissions
+You'll need to enable both "Server Members Intent" and "Message Content Intent" Privileged Gateway Intents in the application editor menu on the Bot subheader.
+Don't forget to save your changes!
+- ## Invite the bot to your server
+You'll need to generate an link to invite the bot to a guild (server).
+For this I would recomend following the tutorial, and be absolutely certain that the bots doesn't have more permissions that it needs.
+This is to prevent someone from stealing your bot key and using it to destroy your server.
+With that said, the bot needs the following permissions:
+- Bot
+- Messages
+- guilds
+- members
+- guild.members
+- dm_messages
+- message_content
 # Install
 - ## Get programs
 -Ubuntu/Debian